ugrewer/APSIM_RotationTraining/README.rst

    :align: right
    :width: 150px

-Continuous Cropping and Crop Rotations Using the APSIM Cropping Systems Model
+Continuous Cropping Using the APSIM Cropping Systems Model
 ===============================================

 A Comprehensive Tutorial for APSIM Users